vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/managing-edition-apps/seller-portal-edition-app.md

 For the dependency to work, **MKPSeller** must be **Cosmetics2** app’s sponsor.
 This means that **Cosmetics2** has an edition belonging to **MKPSeller** associated to it.

-> ℹ️ To know which edition is associated with an account, on VTEX Toolbelt, run `vtex edition get` .
+> ℹ️ To know which edition is associated with an account, run `vtex edition get` on the terminal.

 This way, **Cosmetics2** edition app will include everything declared in `mkpseller.edition-seller` .
 This means including: